x00tex/hackTheBox/Boxes/linux/Retired/tenet/README.md

 # User Exploit

-and here is the final automate script for exploiting this vulnarability -
+and here is the final automate script for exploiting this vulnerability -

 ```php
 <?php